 Note: this is a minor reworking of a review I originally published on rpg.net in August 2003.

-Robin of Sherwood is, for many people, the definitive modern version of the Robin Hood legend.
+Robin of Sherwood is, for many people of a certain age, the definitive modern version of the Robin Hood legend.
 Moody, atmospheric, superbly written and acted, with a haunting soundtrack by Clannad (later released as the album Legend), it was the inspiration for a generation of British fantasy roleplayers.
-Dave Morris and Oliver Johnson’s RPG Dragon Warriors (Corgi, 1985; Serpent King Games, 2011), for instance, owes much of its atmosphere to the series, and Graham Staplehurst’s Robin Hood: The Role Playing Campaign (ICE, 1987) is Robin of Sherwood with the serial numbers filed off.
+Dave Morris and Oliver Johnson’s RPG Dragon Warriors (Corgi, 1985; Serpent King Games, 2011), for instance, owes much of its atmosphere to the series (or perhaps it was the zeitgeist of the times), and Graham Staplehurst’s Robin Hood: The Role Playing Campaign (ICE, 1987) is Robin of Sherwood with the serial numbers filed off.

 The Region 2 DVDs (UK and Europe) were released 2002 in four boxed sets.
 In 2003, Network Videos released a limited edition (1,500 copies) Region 1 (USA, Canada, Japan) boxed set of 8 DVDs containing all three series.
 The complete series was re-released on DVD in 2010 and is available from Amazon.co.uk.
 In 2012 it was re-released in two Blu-Ray sets, one covering the two six-episode Michael Praed seasons, the other covering the 12-episode Jason Connery season.